-This exhibition takes a fresh look at the Pre-Raphaelite movement and focuses on paintings of knights and medieval heroines.
+This exhibition takes a fresh look at the Pre-Raphaelites and their obsession with medieval subject matter.

-Along with highlights from our own collection, the exhibition will feature loans from art collections around the UK including Tate.
+Along with highlights from our own collection, the exhibition will feature loans from art galleries around the UK including Tate and the Ashmolean Museum.
 Among others, the show will feature works by Edward Burne-Jones, Frank Dicksee, William Morris and Dante Gabriel Rossetti, a founder of the Pre-Raphaelite Brotherhood.

 This exhibition is a collaboration with The Bowes Museum.

-Bristol Museum & Art Gallery would like to thank exhibition sponsors Smith & Williamson.
+Bristol Museum & Art Gallery would like to thank exhibition sponsor: Smith & Williamson.